thangckt/thangckt.github.io/docs/cluster/compile/OpenMPI_5.md

 ### Using LLVM

-- So far, with version `5.0.0rc12`, compiling fails with error `ld.lld: error: unable to find library -lnuma` and `-ludev`
+- So far, with version `5.0.0rc12`, compiling fails with error `ld.lld: error: unable to find library -lnuma` and `-ludev`.

 ``` sh
 cd /home1/p001cao/0SourceCode